-As Scottish Government, Local Authorities and Communities attempt to mitigate or adapt to the climate crisis and strive towards Net Zero by 2045, over the next decade we are going to see significant change which we cannot stop, and therefore have to embrace, contribute and grow with the changes or be left behind.
+As Scottish Government, Local Authorities and Communities attempt to mitigate or adapt to the climate crisis and strive towards net zero by 2045, over the next decade we are going to see significant change which we cannot stop, and therefore have to embrace, contribute and grow with the changes or be left behind.

 The Scottish Government introduced their Climate Change (Scotland) Act in 2009 in response to the Paris Agreement, and the Climate Change Act amendment in 2019 which set targets to achieve net zero carbon by 2045.
-In addition to this the Scottish Government published their Heat in Building strategy, which has a clear indication on the direction of travel to decarbonise heating systems while remaining affordable and fair.
-As an organisation Bield must be sustainable and offer attractive, affordable, low-carbon living and working.
-We need greener, cleaner places and to reduce energy poverty among our service users.
+In addition to this, the Scottish Government published their Heat in Building Strategy, which has a clear indication on the direction of travel to decarbonise heating systems while remaining affordable and fair.
+As an organisation, Bield must be sustainable and offer attractive, affordable, low-carbon living and working.
+We need greener, cleaner places and to reduce energy poverty among our tenants.
 Environmental probity drives us towards doing as much as possible with as little as possible.
 As the sector moves away from fossil fuel based heating, we must carefully consider our buildings' energy performances and suitability by transforming to electric heating systems, improving thermal performance and reducing energy costs for our tenants.

 Buildings account for 35% of the total global energy consumption.
-As much as 60% of the energy we use in our homes is for heating and hot water, and much of that energy escapes from our homes through windows, door, roofs, and walls.
-In order to make our buildings suitable for affordable electric heating we have to understand how much we can improve them in terms of energy performance.
-We can wait to be told what to do but inevitably we know now what the standard and expectation will likely be therefore we can start towards that without delay.
+As much as 60% of the energy we use in our homes is for heating and hot water, and much of that energy escapes from our homes through windows, doors, roofs and walls.
+In order to make our buildings suitable for affordable electric heating, we have to understand how much we can improve them in terms of energy performance.
+We can wait to be told what to do but, inevitably, we know now what the standard and expectation will likely be therefore we can start towards that without delay.
 This will ensure we are better informed and better equipped to deliver on these challenging targets.
-By delivering energy efficient and affordable homes, it will allow us to be forefront of the sector and the first choice for older people to live independently.
+By delivering energy efficient and affordable homes, it will allow us to be at the forefront of the sector and the first choice for older people to live independently.

-We are also clear that working to minimum standards will no longer do for Bield or for its tenants and through the Strategic Asset Management Strategy (SAMS) we are raising our standards developing a new Design Guide for our homes.
-We are aiming for quality and sustainability in our design standard and to future proof our investment.
-We will adopt Passivhaus, or equivalent, for our new build properties and Enerfit, or equivalent, for our existing properties.
-Products used need to be of sufficient quality to deliver right first-time results, to ensure they last and that they are affordable to our tenants and to us.
+We are also clear that working to minimum standards will no longer do for Bield or for its tenants and, through the Strategic Asset Management Strategy (SAMS), we are raising our standards and developing a new Design Guide for our homes.
+We are aiming for quality and sustainability in our design standard and to futureproof our investment.
+We will assess and adopt (where possible) Passivhaus, or equivalent, for our new build properties and Enerfit, or equivalent, for our existing properties.
+We appreciate the need for our plans to be flexible and allow us to adapt to meet future compliance requirements.
+We are aware that the Scottish Government is in consultation with regards to future energy performance monitoring criteria, but we will work proactively to achieve these targets when fully established.
+Products will be specified to be of sufficient quality to deliver right-first-time results, to ensure they last and that they are affordable to our tenants and to us.
+Our understanding of our stock, our target specifications and government targets will allow us to try to maximise grant funding to support on investment requirements.